The Harlow Gallery connects and celebrates art, artists and community.

 Because we believe the arts are integral to a well-rounded and vibrant community, and can be a key factor in personal growth and self- improvement, we strive to involve the greater community in the arts and to invite them into the Harlow Gallery at every opportunity.

 “The Harlow Gallery, owned and operated by the nonprofit Kennebec Valley Art Association, has become something of a Maine institution over the years.
-In many respects, it is the epitome of a grassroots arts organization… The gallery distinguishes itself for promoting the arts in general and the work of its members in particular while serving as a gathering spot for the community at large.” — from Bob Keyes article in the Maine Sunday Telegram, February 27, 2011
+In many respects, it is the epitome of a grassroots arts organization… The gallery distinguishes itself for promoting the arts in general and the work of its members in particular while serving as a gathering spot for the community at large.” — “It’s not Easy Being Seen” by Bob Keyes article in the Maine Sunday Telegram, February 27, 2011

 “This gallery is truly a jewel, not only for Hallowell, but for central Maine and the state.
 It is proof that the arts can bring us together in community.
 The Harlow is a model for what is possible.” — mainelifer commenting on Bob Keyes article in the Maine Sunday Telegram, February 27, 2011